alicejw-aws/documentation-website/_opensearch/install/docker.md

 docker pull public.ecr.aws/opensearchproject/opensearch-dashboards:latest
 ```

 To download a specific version of OpenSearch or OpenSearch Dashboards, modify the image tag (`latest`) to point to a valid version number.
-For example, `docker pull opensearchproject/opensearch:1.3.0` will download the image corresponding to OpenSearch 1.3.0.
+For example, `docker pull opensearchproject/opensearch:2.2.0` will download the image corresponding to OpenSearch 1.3.0.
+You also need to modify your `docker-compose.yml` file with the image version that you downloaded.
+For example:
+` image: opensearchproject/opensearch:2.2.0` and `image: opensearchproject/opensearch-dashboards:2.2.0`

 {: .note}

 To check available versions, see [Docker Hub](https://hub.docker.com/u/opensearchproject).